-MASTER OF BUSINESS ADMINISTRATION
+GRADUATE SCHOOL OF BUSINESS

-SUMMARY OF DEGREE
+SUMMARY

-The Graduate School of Business offers the Master of Business Administration (M.B.A.).
+The Graduate School of Business offers the Master of Business Administration (M.B.A.) and Master of Accountancy (M.Acc.).
 The M.B.A. degree program requires 36-48 hours, depending on the student's prior study of foundational courses, including management, marketing, accounting, and economics.
 Students may take a general M.B.A. approach that consists of nine core business courses and three courses of electives, or may specialize by taking the nine core business courses and three "track" courses.
-Available tracks are: leadership and organizational development, electronic business, project management, health services management, finance, international business, marketing, and accounting.
+Available tracks are: leadership and organizational development, project management, health services management, finance, marketing, accounting, and human resources.
+The M.Acc. program requires 30 hours which consist of 18 hours of Accounting and 12 hours of courses covering business law, ethics, economics, and finance.